rubisc/AdmitMe/README.md

 + Authentication of some sort TBD

 #### Approach
 As the ERD demonstrates, this app requires two models: student and college.
 Students will be able to log onto their account, browse colleges, filter by certain information, and add colleges to their personal college list.
+Users will have full CRUD, while colleges will display an index, a show, and a destroy (to remove college from My Colleges).

 #### Stretch Goals